- Text Tempe Nakiska

 Tonight we got a tribute to LA’s music scene, a celebration of talent in the sun drowned city soundtracked by the surging sounds of Montreal psych outfit PyPy.
 Toes visibly tapped in the celeb-studded audience – that’s Justin Bieber, Courtney Love, Lady Gaga, Beck, Lenny Kravitz and Sylvester Stallone.
 Not to mention the afterparty, which kicked off with Father John Misty and was carried well past witching hour by the likes of Joan Jett.
 JOAN JETT.

 The clothes were a tribute to Rive Gauche in its 50th anniversary.
-To the pioneering nature of Yves Saint Laurent who, driven by a burgeoning youth culture in the mid to late 1960s, rebelled against a couture-centric culture and opened a string of ready-to-wear boutiques, sparking a democratic new age in fashion.
+To the pioneering vision of Yves Saint Laurent who rebelled against a couture-centric culture and opened a string of ready-to-wear boutiques, sparking a democratic new age in fashion.
 To the likes of Loulou de la Falaise whose bohemian style heavily influenced Yves’ output, and whose jewellery for the house lives on in the collection here through brooches on brimmed hats and imperial themed tapestry jackets.